David-Ro/simplyvitahlth/README.txt

 This is one of three pieces that work together, in a one-way flow among the three (like in a money circle).

 The hashed components here are de-identified.
 Identity is retrievable outside this blockchain, through another blockchain.
-Any person can thereby get their personal puzzle re- pieced back together, since the person knows the pieces (where they were, with whom, which subject was discussed) and they have the means to activate the (re-)assembly of their personal aggregate file, and without informing anyone internal to this system or the associated systems, whether the "anyone" is a provider or any other role.
+Any person can thereby get their personal puzzle re- pieced back together, since the concerned person knows the pieces (where they were, with whom, which subject was discussed) and they have the means to activate the (re-)assembly of their personal aggregate file, and without informing anyone internal to this system or the associated systems, whether the "anyone" is a provider or any other role.

 Service providers work together to manage the shareable information of the people who they treat.
 The use of blockchain technology enables providers to view records across all providers: the records are authenticated and non-repudiable, viewable in realtime (i.e. simultaneously).